eitansuez/istio-flagger/README.md

 The last events should state "Routing all traffic to primary" followed by "Promotion completed".

-The `reviews-primary` pod id will change after promotion, since it represents a newew version.
+The `reviews-primary` pod id will change after promotion, since it represents a newer version.

 The product page should now show ratings using black colored stars.